 Threat perception in Latvia, in general, is on a high level, which is shown by several determinants.
 Among the most important ones is the past legacy.
 This includes some features of old mindsets such as lack of trust towards social and political institutions, fear of otherness, or the division between “friends and foes”.
 At the same time, according to different types of research and opinion polls, internal social and economic challenges are seen as more important than any external threats.
 As several different studies and opinion polls demonstrate, this is accompanied b a lack of trust towards governmental institutions.
 While officials see external threats such as those caused by Russia as the main threats for the country, citizens rather identify the internal ones as the most dangerous.
 This creates an environment where any new reforms or political initiatives face public dissatisfaction or even resistance.
 This involves foreign policies and could potentially create barriers for any closer cooperation initiatives with not so familiar actors, such as China.

 Analysis of public perceptions suggests that there are six determinant factors of particular importance in placing China as a potential threat in Latvia: historical legacy of Soviet occupation, internal political and economic situation, lack of information and existing stereotypes about contemporary China, absence of many practical real-life cooperation projects between Latvia and China, as well as various China’s influence operations in Europe.

 How do Latvians see China?

-Explanation for this feeling of distance might be found in the lack of information in Latvian national media.
-Till the COVID-19 epidemic, China did not appear in news headlines so often and and there is also not much analytic journalism focusing on the Chinese investments and infrastructure projects in Europe or the twists and turns of EU- China political relations.
-People are largely unaware about China’s approach towards economic and trade policies, as well as its propaganda campaigns or cyber threats it may pose.
+An explanation for this feeling of distance might be found in the lack of information in Latvian national media.
+Till the COVID-19 epidemic, China did not appear in news headlines so often and there is also not much analytic journalism focusing on the Chinese investments and infrastructure projects in Europe or the twists and turns of EU- China political relations.
+People are largely unaware of China’s approach towards economic and trade policies, as well as its propaganda campaigns or cyber threats it may pose.